+Challenge number Detail of challenge

+1 Attendance:

-Challenge number Detail of challenge 1 Attendance: In recent years, attendance for Pupil Premium children has consistently fallen below the attendance of all pupils.
+In recent years, attendance for Pupil Premium children has consistently fallen below the attendance of all pupils.
 Persistent absence has also been higher for pupil premium children.
-Persistent absence for pupils in 2021/2022 was 28.8%.
-2 Attainment in Reading: Reading continues to be a current area for development across the school.
+Persistent absence for pupils in 2022/2023 was 18.2%.
+This has also fallen for disadvantaged pupils for 2022/2023 to 30.77%.

+2 Attainment in Reading:

+Reading continues to be a current area for development across the school.
 Attainment for all pupils in reading is below national averages.
 The impact from school closures, during COVID 19, is still evident and is reflected in children's outcomes.
-In 2021/2022 at the end of KS2, of all pupils, 55.4% gained EXS+ in reading.
-This is significantly below the national average of 74%.
-3 Attainment in Writing: Children's outcomes in writing are significantly below national averages.
-Instability in staffing throughout the school has led to inconsistencies in the teaching of writing, impacting on the outcomes for pupils.
-In 2021/2022 at the end of KS2, of all pupils, 64.9% gained EXS+ in writing.
-This is below the national average of 69% 4 Attainment in Mathematics: The percentage of children achieving EXS+ in mathematics is below the national average.
+In 2022/2023 at the end of KS2, of all pupils, 58.5% gained EXS+ in reading.
+This is significantly below the national average of 73%.
+3 Attainment in Writing: Children's outcomes in writing are below national averages.
+Consistency in teaching of writing has been a priority and will continue to be a focus.
+To ensure that this positively impacts on the outcomes for pupils.
+In 2022/2023 at the end of KS2, of all pupils, 66.3% gained EXS+ in writing.
+This is below the national average of 71% 4 Attainment in Mathematics: The percentage of children achieving EXS+ in mathematics is below the national average.
 The teaching of mathematics has been identified as a focus on the school development plan, to ensure consistency in maths teaching and raising outcomes for all pupils, including disadvantaged.
-In 2021/2022 at the end of KS2, of all pupils, 59.5% gained EXS+ in Maths.
-This is below the national average of 71% 5 Embedding a Trauma Informed Approach and Supporting Children's Social and Emotional Learning: A high proportion of pupil premium children are identified as having an identified SEMH need.
-Days lost to exclusions Biscovey Academy serves a community with high levels of deprivation, as shown by the position on the school deprivation indicator being in quantile 4.
-There is reflected in the social, emotional health of pupils and children's self-esteem and engagement in learning is poor.
+In 2022/2023 at the end of KS2, of all pupils, 58.5% gained EXS+ in Maths.
+This is below the national average of 73% 5 Embedding a Trauma Informed Approach and Supporting Children's Social and Emotional Learning: A high proportion of pupil premium children are identified as having an identified SEMH need.
+Biscovey Academy serves a community with high levels of deprivation, as shown by the position on the school deprivation indicator being in quantile 4.
+There is reflected in the social, emotional health of pupils and children's self- esteem and engagement in learning is poor.
 6 Ensuring High Expectations for Learning Through Delivery of an Ambitious Curriculum: Children's life experiences have been limited due to COVID19.
 At Biscovey Academy we have planned a curriculum that is ambitious, broad and balanced.
 As a school, we strive to deliver high-quality teaching across the curriculum.
 Embedding and refining the curriculum to improve teaching and learning will be a priority.
 For disadvantage children, we know that enriching experiences are limited and therefore plan to enrich school experiences for disadvantaged children.